ma3xco/white-paper/README.md

   - Hints: Severity levels; response/resolve targets; comms.
 - Business continuity planning and disaster recovery.
   - Hints: Backup plans; RTO/RPO; drills.

+## Slogans
+- Simplicity is Our DNA.
+- Simple Answer to Complex Questions.
+- CFi Experiance in Defi

+## other context
+- Open access—no KYC.
+Zero protocol fees.
+Zero‑knowledge privacy.
+Defense‑in‑depth minimizes risk.
+Instant settlement across networks.
+- 0 KYC Open access—no identity checks or documents required.
+- We have bug bounty program. reffer to website for ditails.
+- We are integrated with Avve for Earn and Borrow, and with wide range of Dex and Bridges for swapp assuring minimum fee.
+- Sending with GMails avoids issue of dealing with complex and un-frindly addresses.
+- Simple Transfer with QR code or NFC achiving smooth experiance for daily fianace usage.
+- Cload backup